 A pending Supreme Court case that could transform the redistricting landscape.
 Louisiana's congressional map is being challenged under section two of the Voting Rights Act, which was enacted in 1965 and prohibits any state election rule that "results in a denial or abridgement" of a citizen's right to vote because of their race.
 In the past four decades 466 section-two cases have gone to court, most in the South and over local races such as city councils and school boards.
 In 2024 Shomari Figures, a black Democrat, was elected to Congress after a lawsuit forced Alabama to create a new majority-minority district stretching from Mobile to Montgomery.

 Blacks are one-third of Louisiana's voters, but the map drawn after the 2020 census included only one majority-black district out of six.
 Black plaintiffs sued, and a court ordered the creation of a second such district.
 A group of "non-African American voters" then challenged that change, calling it "racially balkanising"; a different court struck down the redrawn map.
-Oral arguments were held on October 15th 2025 and a second oral argument in October.
-Chief Justice John Roberts and his five fellow conservative justices gave every indication they may bar race as a consideration when maps are drawn.
-The ruling is expected in spring 2026.
+At oral argument Chief Justice John Roberts and his five fellow conservative justices gave every indication they would bar race as a consideration when maps are drawn.

 In practice, applying section two has constrained Republican partisan gerrymanders.
 If it is gutted, one estimate suggests Republicans could eliminate as many as 19 Democrat-held districts in the House of Representatives, or 9% of the party's current caucus.
 More realistic estimates put the number between six and 12, assuming Republicans take an aggressive approach, as they have recently in Texas, Missouri and Utah.
 Such a skewed electoral system would be akin to those adopted by dominant parties in illiberal democracies like Hungary and Singapore.
 America would be alone among its rich democratic peers.